 Max tries to figure a way to get all the balls out of the baby toy.

 It's taken almost 4 months, but Max is now noticing and interacting with Lola more - and she's getting old enough to almost interact back.
 He has been "sharing" toys with her and concerned when she's crying.
 Last night we wanted her to cry it out a bit because she was so over tired and couldn't fall asleep.
 She would fall asleep in my arms then fuss as soon as I put her down.
-We put her in the bedroom and had dinner together and Max was a bit bothered by the fact that we were letting Lola cry a bit -
+We put her in the bedroom and had dinner together and Max was a bit bothered by the fact that we were letting Lola cry a bit -Lola looks like she's trying to steal Max's pretzel while

 "Mommy, Lola's crying."